Can a Debt Collector Call Me at Work?

 A debt collector ONLY has permission to contact you at work if you have provided that EXACT debt collector with WRITTEN permission to call your work.
 It doesn’t count if you provided the original creditor with written permission (i.e. providing your workplace contact information on an application for a credit card), the debt collector has to get your written permission directly.
 A debt collector also has permission to call your work if a final judgment has been entered against you.
 Debt collectors call under these conditions must still adhere to the regulations set by the FDCPA.

 Beyond those two extremely limited situations, debt collector calls to work can be a blatant violation of your consumer rights under the Fair Debt Collection Practices Act (“FDCPA”).
 A violation of your consumer rights turns the tables against the debt collector—YOU can sue THEM for their violation!
+If a debt collector broke the law by continuing to harass you despite being told to stop, you have the right to report these violations to various agencies and potentially sue for damages.
 Understanding and protecting yourself against abusive debt collection practices is crucial, as the FDCPA provides avenues for legal recourse and financial compensation.

 Our office can represent you in an FDCPA claim against a debt collector on a contingency basis.
 This means that we only get paid if we win and you get paid!
 With little to no risk to you, let us help you turn the tables against a debt collector for violation of your consumer rights.